egekorkan/ProxyServient/README.md

 ## Installation Requirements:

-You need to install [node-wot](https://github.com/thingweb/node-wot) in order to use the Proxy Servient.
+You need to install [node-wot](https://github.com/thingweb/node-wot) in order to run the Proxy Servient.

 Then open ProxyServient.js and modify the module imports according to the installation location of your node-wot.
 These are found in the very beginning and marked in bold below: